webcraftmedia/ocelot-hosting/README.md

 - Image: Ocelot Newsfeed

 ### Features Section
-Two colum page with features each with a picture and some text.
+Two column page with features each with a picture and some text.
 The Image has a hover effect.
 See: https://spline.design/

 Features: